puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 here to demonstrate some of the core concepts of Puppet before moving on to a more complete master/agent architecture and workflow.

-When you install the Puppet agent you also get a suite of packages that support it.
-This includes tools like `facter` and `puppet resource`, which you can use from the command-line to view the state of the system in the same way Puppet does behnid the scenes.
+When you install the Puppet agent you also get a set of supporting tools.
+This includes software like `facter` and the `puppet resource` command, which you can use from the command-line to view the state of the system in the same way Puppet does behnid the scenes.

 ## Agent installation